Walter Kirn

-Overview
+Education

+Kirn graduated with an A.B. in English from Princeton University in 1983 after completing a 22-page-long senior thesis entitled "Entangling Breaths (Poems)."
+Following that, he obtained a second undergraduate degree in English Literature at Oxford University, where he was a Keasbey Memorial Foundation Scholar.

+Writing

-As a writer, he has published a collection of short stories and several novels, including Thumbsucker, which was made into a 2005 film featuring Keanu Reeves and Vince Vaughn; Up in the Air, which was made into a 2009 film directed by Jason Reitman; and Mission to America.
-The film adaptation of Up In The Air, which starred George Clooney and Anna Kendrick, was a commercial success and went on to receive critical acclaim as well as numerous nominations and awards.
-In 2005, he took over blogger Andrew Sullivan's publication for a few weeks while Sullivan was on vacation.
+Kirn has published a collection of short stories and several novels.
+These include Thumbsucker (1999), which was made into a 2005 film featuring Keanu Reeves and Vince Vaughn.
+Kirn's 2001 novel, Up in the Air, has been characterized as a literary chronotope relating to the genre of road narratives.
+It was made into a 2009 film directed by Jason Reitman.
+Starring George Clooney and Anna Kendrick, it was a commercial success and went on to receive critical acclaim as well as numerous nominations and awards.

+In 2005, Kirn took over blogger Andrew Sullivan's publication while Sullivan was on vacation.
 He also wrote The Unbinding, an Internet-only novel that was published in Slate magazine.

-His most recent work, Blood Will Out, is a personalized account of his relationship with the convicted murderer and imposter Clark Rockefeller.
+Kirn's 2013 memoir, Blood Will Out, is an account of his relationship with the convicted murderer and imposter Christian Gerhartsreiter, who had initially approached Kirn using the alias "Clark Rockefeller".

-He has also reviewed books for New York Magazine and has written for The New York Times Book Review and New York Times Sunday Magazine, and is a contributing editor of Time, where he has received popularity for his entertaining and sometimes humorous first-person essays among other articles of interest.
+He has also reviewed books for New York Magazine and has written for The New York Times Book Review, New York Times Sunday Magazine, The Atlantic and Spy, and is a contributing editor of Time, where he has received popularity for his entertaining and sometimes humorous first-person essays, among other articles of interest.
 He also served as an American cultural correspondent for the BBC.

-In addition to teaching nonfiction writing at the University of Montana, Kirn was the 2008–09 Vare Nonfiction Writer in Residence at the University of Chicago.
-He graduated with an A.B. in English from Princeton University in 1983 after completing a 22-page-long senior thesis entitled "Entangling Breaths (Poems)."
-Following that, he obtained a second undergraduate degree in English Literature at Oxford University, where he was a Keasbey Memorial Foundation Scholar.
+In 2023, Kirn and David Samuels launched County Highway, a magazine about America in the form of a nineteenth-century newspaper.
+Donald Rosenfeld is the publisher.

+Since 2022, Kirn has been co-hosting the America This Week podcast with Matt Taibbi.

+On the January 10, 2025 episode of America This Week, Kirn said he had finished writing a screenplay titled In Recent Times, which he described as "basically a holistic view of how [California] works from a satirical point of view."